22 Sep The Health Benefits of an Apple Watch

 Beyond tracking your daily steps, the Apple Watch offers many health benefits especially valuable to older adults.
 Recently, a friend of mine discovered one of the medical benefits of her device by accident–quite literally.
 Kim was standing up while putting on her slippers (which were located on her garage step) when she lost her footing and fell on the floor.

 Luckily, other than a small bruise, Kim knew she didn’t fracture any bones but she did have some difficulty getting back up.
-Almost immediately she felt a tap from her Apple Watch with a display that said, “It looks like you’ve taken a hard fall.”
+Almost immediately she felt vibration on her wrist from her Apple Watch with a display that said, “It looks like you’ve taken a hard fall.”
 She was given the option to tap an “Emergency SOS” or “I’m OK” response on her watch.
 She hit the “I’m OK” button knowing she didn’t need her watch to call 911.
 Kim says, “It was amazing how easy the fall detection feature was to use.
 I had owned my Apple Watch for a few years and was curious about this feature and if, in fact, it really did work.”

 How Apple Watch Fall Detection Works